feedback

 With all companies, the conversion funnel extends far beyond the first sale.
 This is particularly true of web apps, which are usually charged as a monthly payment.
 We analyzed PhotoShelter’s entire customer journey to identify opportunities for increasing the customers’ satisfaction—and hence the lifetime customer value.

-Removing distractions: we changed the user journey to encourage customers to take the vital next steps.
+Removing distractions: We changed the user journey to encourage customers to take the vital next steps.

 Additionally, in response to customer surveys, we worked with PhotoShelter to create more help resources for new customers, to make it easier for them to get value from PhotoShelter.